cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/introduction.md

 ## Is there a lecture schedule?

-Lecture times are TBD, but this is a tentative schedule for the topics that will be covered (subject to change).
-Currently, we are hoping to end the course before the start of May 2021.
+Lectures will begin on February 25th, 2021, but this is a tentative schedule for the topics that will be covered (subject to change).
+We are holding the last lecture on 4/29, well before finals week.
+Also, note that none of these classes will be affected by the wellness days.

 Lecture 1: Syllabus, JavaScript + Intro to TypeScript and Node.js